nuxeo-sandbox/nuxeo-http-blobprovider/README.md

 To create a blob handled by the provider, you will use the `HTTP BlobProvider: Create Blob` operation.
 Typically, you will store the URL to use in a field and then call the operation from the `About to Create` and/or `Before modification`.

+The `mimeType` and `fileName` parameters should be passed.
+If they are not passed, the plug-in will try to guess the values by sending a HEAD request to the remote server, which can be costly.

 The `HTTP BlobProvider: Create Blob` operation (ID: `HTTPBlobProvider.CreateBlob`):

 *  Accepts